kitajchuk/clutch/README.md

         * Under the Generate an Access Token section enter a name and click Add this application
         * This makes an app config with oAuth and token access
         * Under the application settings you just made copy the Permanent access tokens - Access to master
-        * Create a file at `sandbox/prismic.access.token` and paste the token in that file
+        * Create a file at `.clutch/prismic.access.token` and paste the token in that file
         * Next in `clutch.config.js` change `api.token` to `true`
-        * Run the sandbox deploy scripts so your instances have access to these tokens
+        * Run the .clutch deploy scripts so your instances have access to these tokens
-            * `npm run deploy:sandbox:staging`
+            * `npm run deploy:clutch:staging`
-            * `npm run deploy:sandbox:production`
+            * `npm run deploy:clutch:production`
 * In your repository Settings under Webhooks:
     * Enter the URL for your site: `http://your.site.com/webhook/`
     * Enter a Secret, I use [randomkeygen](https://randomkeygen.com/)
-    * Create the file `sandbox/prismic.webhook.secret` and put the key in this file
+    * Create the file `.clutch/prismic.webhook.secret` and put the key in this file
     * Click "Add this webhook"
     * Clutch will now listen for webhooks, see `server/core/router.js`
 * In your repository Custom Types create a Single type called `Site`